dnesteryuk/site_prism.vcr/README.md

 end
 ```

-The *path* helper can be used a few times in the block to define cassettes.
+The `path` helper method can be used a few times in the block to define cassettes.
 The code above is identical to:

 ```ruby
 class ProductsPage < SitePrism::Page